yichousun/Winter2021_CS249_GNN/Paper_Presentation/Expressive_Power/HighOrderGNN/quiz.md

 B. The equivariant linear layers are designed using power-sum symmetric polynomials.

-C. The dimension of the output color representation of each vertices is linear in the number of vertices (n).
+C. The dimension of the output color representation of each vertex is linear in the number of vertices (n).

 ## Question 3.
 (Ture/False)